jidongxiao/CSCI1200-DataStructures/lectures/15_maps_I/README.md

 The mechanics of using std::pairs are relatively straightforward:
 - std::pairs are a templated struct with just two members, called first and second.
-Reminder: a struct is basically a wimpy class and in this course you aren’t allowed to create new structs.
-You should use classes instead.
+Reminder: a struct is basically a wimpy class.
 - To work with pairs, you must #include &lt;utility&gt;.
 Note that the header file for maps (#include &lt;map&gt;) itself includes utility, so you don’t have to include utility explicitly when you use pairs with maps.
 - Here are simple examples of manipulating pairs: